lukaszrola/restapi-guideline/README.md

-# Allegro REST API Design Guidelines
+# Allegro REST API Design Guideliness

 The purpose of this document is to keep Allegro Public REST API implementations as consistent as possible.
 The document is addressed to developers who: